mmmmermmmm1/slam-ransomware-builder/README.md

 ## Features

 - customized ransom note, you can add variables such as the ip, the name and personal id of the victim, a list of encrypted files, etc...
-- you can change the victim's wallpaper (jpg, png, jpeg, webp, tiff and bmp)
+- you can change the victim's wallpaper (jpg, png, jpeg, webp, tiff, jfif and bmp)
 - you can see what the decryptor is doing
 - you can block antivirus web pages, youtube, google etc.
 - you can set a custom encryption password